You’re considering getting a water filter but how do you find the right one?

 The first question you should ask is what problem you want to solve?

-To chose a filter you first need to understand what your needs are in terms of drinking water.
+To chose a water filter you first need to understand what your needs are in terms of drinking water.

 Typical reasons that people need a water filter include